dapplion/tree-states-review-guide/beacon_chain.md

 _^ Look at the other sections first, start with milhouse_

+`BeaconChain` diff is a less straightforward mix of moving the caches around + consuming the caches differently + HDiff changes.

 ```diff
 struct BeaconChain {
 -    /// A cache dedicated to block processing.